 Affiliate Planning, Research, Targeting, and Traffic

 It’s here, Part 6 of the Affiliate Marketing for Your Business series, where we’re covering everything from basic to advanced concepts for affiliate programs.
-Since you’ve covered the basics of who affiliates are, creating offers and generating tracking links, it’s time to learn what affiliates do with these assets.
-We’re going to look at how affiliates plan their websites, the competitive research they perform, how they target their audience, the niche content they create, and lastly, how they drive traffic to their websites.
+Since you’ve covered the basics of who affiliates are, creating offers, and generating tracking links, it’s time to learn what affiliates do with these assets.
+We’re going to look at the affiliate business: how affiliates plan their websites, the competitive research they perform, how they target their audience, the niche content they create, and lastly, how they drive traffic to their websites.

 How do affiliates plan their websites?